sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 ###### Old Way of Creating Service Account and Token

 Previously, Service Account and Token used to be treated separately.
 When you created a Service Account, a new Secret Resource was created that stored the Token for the account.
 The Secret was then linked to the Service Account's Configuration using its name.
-When you view the details of service account using `kubetl get serviceaccount default`, you would only get the name of a secrets object.
-You then had to view the secrets object using `kubectl get sec`
+When you view the details of service account using `kubetl describe serviceaccount default`, you would only get the name of a secrets object.
+You then had to view the secrets object using `kubectl describe secret default-token`.

-The token is actually a Secrets Object.
-Being a Secrets Object means that the contents of the token is encoded.
-The token is also not stored in the accounts configuration directly.
-Creation of service account and token is a 3 separate steps.

-- First create a service account
-- Second, create a token
-- Third, connect the token to your account

-When you created a service account, a secrets object was also automatically created.
-The token for the service account was stored in the secrets object.
-This secret object's name was present in the account's configuration, effectively linking service account and secret object containing token.
-This is true even for Default Service Account.
-The default service account had a secret object that stored the token that was linked to the account's configuration using its name.

-When we created a new pod, the default service account and its secrets object were automatically mounted as volumes inside the Pod.
+When we created a new pod, you could specify a service account name in the definition file.
+When kubernetes created a pod, it would mount the account and its secrets as a volume inside the pod.
 This way you didn't had to manually copy the Token from secret object and place it inside the pod.
-You could however choose to not automatically mount the default service account in the Pod or specify a different service account.
+However, If you didn't explicitly specify a service name, kubernetes would mount the default service and its secret.
+You could however define a field to inform kubernetes not to mount default service when you don't specify any other service.

-You cannot mount a different service account once the pod has been created.

-%%TOKEN REQUEST API%%
+###### New Way of Creating Service Account and Token